merondun/merothon/README.md

 **Chromosome:** The reference chromosome to which the scaffold aligns most.

 **Alignment Percentage:** The percentage of the scaffold's total length that aligns to the chosen chromosome.
+Note that in the case of redundant or overlapping alignments, this value could exceed 100%!

 **Scaffold Length:** The total length of the scaffold in bp.